void-ppc/void-ppc-docs/src/faq/index.md

 and reboot.
 GRUB should come up afterwards.

-It is possible that this issue may manifest in different ways as well.
+It is possible that this issue may manifest in different ways as well, as there are multiple places in GRUB where this could potentially be a problem.
 So far this is the only one we've come across, though.